askowno/INV_terr/README.md

 The land cover and vegetation were resmapled to match the extent, origin and resolution of the IAT data., and then all the rasters were cross tabulated (crosstab) in R terra and then converted to a [table](output/inv_wc_lc_veg_tb.csv).
 This table was then summarised to produce the per vegetation type metrics of severity and extent of biotic distruption (by IAT) that are required by the RLE Criterion D assessments ([summary of CFR IAT cover per vegetation type](outputs/data_for_rle_rebelo_invwc.csv)).

-### 3. Workflow for using MAPWAPS survey data in RLE assessments for Criterion D1
+### 3. Workflow for using MAPWAPS survey data in RLE assessments for Criterion B and D

 [Workflow for MAPWAPS (Invasives_mapwap.qmd)](Invasives_mapwap.qmd)